danfuzz/samizdat/samtoc/README.md

 * `--binary` &mdash; Compile all the way to a `.samb` binary addon library.
   This is only valid if a single source file is specified.

+* `--dir-selection` &mdash; Indicates that the file arguments take the form of (first argument) a directory whose contents are to be compiled, followed by (rest of the arguments) any number of files under the directory.
+Only the indicated files are processed.
+This option is meant to make it easier to implement partial module compilation in a build system.

 * `--external-dirs=<dir-name>:<dir-name>...` &mdash; Indicate what directories
   should be searched within when looking for external module linkage metainformation.